Remarks on effects of projective phase on eigenstate thermalization hypothesis: Conditions for the ETH-violation by -form symmetry

 Figure \ref{fig:demo} (b) shows the numerical result for the $(2+1)$-dimensional $\mathbb{Z}_2$ gauge theory, which is described in detail in Section \ref{sec:Z2 gauge}.
 The 1-dimensional operator $U(\bar{\gamma}):=U_1(\bar{\gamma})$ violates the ETH while the ETH for the local operator $U(\gamma)$ holds.
 Although the conditions i), ii) and iii) are indeed satisfied in this case, it is generally challenging to confirm whether the conditions, especially ii), are satisfied without explicit numerical calculation.
-In the following sections, we show that the condition ii) is satisfied when the system has a mixed 't Hooft anomaly between the symmetry of interest and an auxiliary symmetry which is to be broken by perturbations for the Hamiltonian.
+In the following sections, we show that the condition ii) is satisfied when the system incorporate a projective representation for the symmetry of interest and an auxiliary symmetry that is to be broken by perturbations for the Hamiltonian.

+We comment on a related framework referred to as the subsystem eigenstate thermalization hypothesis (ETH)\cite{Dymarsky:2016ntg}.
+The subsystem ETH claims energy eigenstates can be regarded as the microscopic thermal equilibrium (MITE)\cite{goldstein2015thermal,goldstein2017macroscopic}, where the reduced density matrix tends to the microcanonical density matrix in the thermodynamic limit.
+This condition is stronger than the ETH for operators with a given small support.
+Thus, the violation of the ETH for $U(\bar{\gamma})$ also indicates the breakdown of the subsystem ETH with respect to the conventional microcanonical ensemble.